Mohamed-MEKKI/project_webtech_2022/README.md

 ````

 * Accent color selection
-  **Created four buttons that defines 4 colors: red yellow,purple,blue in the Layout component page and that allows us to switch color each time**
+  **Created four buttons that defines 4 colors: red yellow,purple,blue in the Layout component page and that allows us to switch color each time**<br>
   we used this react function in `Layout` component to enable it:

   ````